 Do these symptoms describe how you feel since the COVID-19 outbreak started affecting people in the U.S.?
 Do you experience other symptoms, such as an upset stomach, difficulty concentrating, or muscle tension?
-Chances are that you may have an anxiety disorder.
+The chances are that you may have an anxiety disorder.

 One issue that therapists, psychologists, and other professionals are telling media sources is that they are seeing a considerable increase in the number of people exhibiting anxiety disorder symptoms.
 Some other symptoms that professionals see in individuals are physical symptoms such as sweaty palms, increased blood pressure, dizziness, or palpitations.

-Individuals with symptoms such as these first need to undergo an assessment.
-Treatment professionals administer a comprehensive assessment that helps determine your treatment needs.
+Individuals with symptoms such as these may first need to undergo an assessment.
+Mental health treatment professionals administer a comprehensive assessment that helps determine your treatment needs.
 You are not alone if you have symptoms because of coronavirus fears and anxiety.